 If you have started the seeds indoors, plant them in the garden with their pots when the soil has warmed and any danger of frost has passed.

 Chickpeas are an annual crop.
-The plants die after the harvest so the question of overwintering does not pose itself.
+The plants die after the harvest so overwintering is unnecessary.

 Common Pests and Plant Diseases